469-GenAI/ANEETAA/README.md

 ##  Vision

 ANEETA democratizes NEET coaching, making **high-quality medical education** accessible to every aspiring student in India, especially those in **underprivileged and underserved** communities.
 Success in NEET often requires expensive coaching that excludes millions of talented students.
-ANEETA aims to break this barrier with an **offline, AI-powered tutor** designed to run on **low-cost, government-distributed laptops**, no internet connection required.
+ANEETA aims to break this barrier with an **offline, AI-powered tutor** designed to run on low-cost, government-distributed laptops—no internet connection required.
+It delivers this through a sophisticated **custom multi-agent architecture**, ensuring the learning experience is not only accessible but also intelligent, adaptive, and deeply personalized.

 ---